sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/finders keepers/README-finders-keepers.md

 findElement([1, 2, 3, 4], num => num % 2 === 0);

 # notes
+- 130123: how can i call an `arrow` function? can I call it or can it only live as an argument within another function? finish reading link `1` in resources.
+- 130123: reading about `arrow` functions - aka an `inline` or `anonymous` function.
 - 120123: setup repo and wrote README file. broke down problem into rules and started to identify questions.
 - 120123: started